 - Not wrestling with tough questions

-- One person (or a small group) runs the show
+- One person (or a small group) running the show

 - Not holding executives and inactive directors accountable

-- Failing to monitor programming effectiveness or make course corrections.
-Nonprofit boards are sometimes faced with declining programming revenue, requests of grantors for additional outcome measures or a decrease in interest from typical funding sources for a particular program.
 They should be asking “Why?” and “What can we do?” in these situations.
 If the programming is not effective, or the organization is unable to show its effectiveness, many managers try to gloss over the problem rather than engage the board and its resources in determining a solution.
 This is both a missed opportunity and a board failure.
-The oversight of boards is not only financial, but extends to programming.
+The oversight of boards is not only financial, it extends to programming.
 But don’t view this as a funeral – see the opportunity in failure.
 If your board can regroup after a tough loss, the nonprofit can come out stronger than before with more impactful programs.

 - Melanie Lockwood Herman, Venable, https://www.venable.com/the-top-10-legal-risks-facing-nonprofit-boards-02-18-2011/